IanAtkins/typeform/_posts/2021-05-24-TF-phobias.md

 ---
 layout: post
-title: "Choosing Therapy | Pbobia | Find a life-changing therapist."
+title: "Choosing Therapy | Phobia | Find a life-changing therapist."
 summary: "Used on articles about phobias on Choosing Therapy."
 categories: Typeform
 ---